Bikewright Workshop Project 1986 Bridgestone MB-1| Part III

 Handlebar/brakes/shifter.

 I start disassembly taking the O.G.K Cobra grips off.
 If you set the end of the grip that goes to the center of the bar the grip looks like a Cobra.
-From what I can find on the web they were made in the mid-'80s and are straight-up old school BMX grips.
+From what I can find on the web they were made in the mid-'80s and are straight-up old-school BMX grips.
 They do have that ergonomic feel to them.
 It's funny how things come back in style.
-I don't know what it is but I am not feeling these grips and I have plans that I will replace them.
-Not sure what I will do but I love Ergon GP1's,
+I don't know what it is but I am not feeling these grips and I have plans that will replace them.
+Not sure what I will do but I love Ergon GP1s,

 Next, I moved to the Dia-Compe 183 brake levers.
 All I needed to do was clean them up and replace the adjuster barrel on the right lever.
-I went to my local recycle bike shop too see if I could source another adjuster barrel.
+I went to my local recycle bike shop to see if I could source another adjuster barrel.
 I was able to find a different model lever that had the type of adjuster barrel I was looking for.
 I think I paid $3 for the lever just to get the part I needed.
-One thing that is cool and they where thinking back-in-the-day is that the lever handle is replaceable.
+One thing that is cool and they were thinking back in the day is that the lever handle is replaceable.

 The Suntour XC shifter is uncharted ground for me.
 When I started mountain biking in the mid 90's I started off using Grip Shift shifters, so the thumbies are something different to me.
-The Suntour XC shifters where a blast to take apart and clean-up 23-year-old grease off of them.
+The Suntour XC shifters were a blast to take apart and clean up 23-year-old grease.

 Handlebar/brakes/shifter.

 I start disassembly taking the O.G.K Cobra grips off.
 If you set the end of the grip that goes to the center of the bar the grip looks like a Cobra.
-From what I can find on the web they were made in the mid-'80s and are straight-up old school BMX grips.
+From what I can find on the web they were made in the mid-'80s and are straight-up old-school BMX grips.
 They do have that ergonomic feel to them.
 It's funny how things come back in style.
-I don't know what it is but I am not feeling these grips and I have plans that I will replace them.
-Not sure what I will do but I love Ergon GP1's,
+I don't know what it is but I am not feeling these grips and I have plans that will replace them.
+Not sure what I will do but I love Ergon GP1s,

 Next, I moved to the Dia-Compe 183 brake levers.
 All I needed to do was clean them up and replace the adjuster barrel on the right lever.
-I went to my local recycle bike shop too see if I could source another adjuster barrel.
+I went to my local recycle bike shop to see if I could source another adjuster barrel.
 I was able to find a different model lever that had the type of adjuster barrel I was looking for.
 I think I paid $3 for the lever just to get the part I needed.
-One thing that is cool and they where thinking back-in-the-day is that the lever handle is replaceable.
+One thing that is cool and they were thinking back in the day is that the lever handle is replaceable.

 The Suntour XC shifter is uncharted ground for me.
 When I started mountain biking in the mid 90's I started off using Grip Shift shifters, so the thumbies are something different to me.
-The Suntour XC shifters where a blast to take apart and clean-up 23-year-old grease off of them.
+The Suntour XC shifters were a blast to take apart and clean up 23-year-old grease.

 That is a lot of parts for a shifter!
 I hope I remember how it goes back together |